Hassiummm/Hello-World/README.md

 If you find mistakes in my notes, please contact me at: andyshuaihao@gmail.com

+Interesting websites

-If you're stuck on a problem, click [here](https://www.theproofistrivial.com/) for some inspiration.
+If you're stuck on a problem, click [here](https://www.theproofistrivial.com/) for some inspiration

+Which GTM book are you???
+Check [GTM test](https://math.jhu.edu/~savitt/GTM.html)